blankenberg/anvio.org/help/8/programs/anvi-script-gen-distribution-of-genes-in-a-bin/index.md

                  &#45;p <span class="artifact&#45;n">[profile&#45;db](/help/8/artifacts/profile&#45;db)</span>
 </div>

-This will visually show you the coverage and detection of your genes across your samples in the <span class="artifact-n">[interactive](/help/8/artifacts/interactive)</span> interface (simlarly to [this figure](https://merenlab.org/data/prochlorococcus-metapangenome/#classification-of-genes-as-ecgs-and-eags-by-the-distribution-of-genes-in-a-genome-across-metagenomes)).
+This will visually show you the coverage and detection of your genes across your samples in the <span class="artifact-n">[interactive](/help/8/artifacts/interactive)</span> interface (similarly to [this figure](https://merenlab.org/data/prochlorococcus-metapangenome/#classification-of-genes-as-ecgs-and-eags-by-the-distribution-of-genes-in-a-genome-across-metagenomes)).

 {:.notice}